IBM/cloud-pak/reference/security-report-decoder-documentation.md

 ### _2.5 Product does not require cluster level privilege_
 **Description:**

-A container must limit access to only the resources required to complete the actions necessary for the application to function.
+A container must limit authority to only the resources required to complete the actions necessary for the application.
 The container runs within a single project/namespace **not** across namespaces and **not** modifying cluster wide resources.
 Any dependencies that are cluster wide resources have to be documented as pre-install steps performed by a cluster administrator.
 Cluster wide resources include resources like Persistent Volumes, Storage Classes, Global Secrets, Catalogs, Cluster configuration.

 **Compliance Criteria:**

-Confirmed there are no ClusterRoleBindings associated to the products&#39; ServiceAccounts
+Confirmed there are no ClusterRoleBindings associated to the products' ServiceAccounts

 ## 3 Host and Container Isolation
-### _3.1 Product containers do not target a host IP_
+### _3.1 Product containers do not target a host IP(automated)_
 **Description:**

-A container cannot define hostIP as this restricts scheduling and is a privileged operation on the cluster.
+A container cannot define ``hostIP`` as this restricts scheduling and is a privileged operation on the cluster.

 **Compliance Criteria:**

-Confirmed by not allowing HostIP to be set in the Pod spec definition.
+Confirmed by not allowing ``HostIP`` to be set in the Pod spec definition.
-### _3.2 Product containers do not specify a host port_
+### _3.2 Product containers do not specify a host port(automated)_

 **Description:**

-A container cannot define hostPort as this restricts scheduling and is a privileged operation on the cluster.
+A container cannot define ``hostPort`` as this restricts scheduling and is a privileged operation on the cluster.

 **Compliance Criteria:**

-Confirmed by not allowing HostPort to be set in the Pod spec definition.
+Confirmed by not allowing ``HostPort`` to be set in the Pod spec definition.

-### _3.3 Product containers do not specify a host path to mount file or directory from host node&#39;s filesystem_
+### _3.3 Product containers do not specify a host path to mount file or directory from host node's filesystem(automated)_

 **Description:**

-A container cannot enable hostPath as this required external synchronization of data across host machines and is a privileged operation on the cluster
+A container cannot enable ``hostPath`` as this required external synchronization of data across host machines and is a privileged operation on the cluster

 **Compliance Criteria:**

-Confirmed by not allowing HostPath to be set in the Pod spec definition.
+Confirmed by not allowing ``HostPath`` to be set in the Pod spec definition.
-### _3.4 Product containers do not enable host network access_
+### _3.4 Product containers do not enable host network access(automated)_

 **Description:**

-A container must not enable hostNetwork as it allows direct visibility to / from all network interfaces of the host and is a privileged operation on the cluster
+A container must not enable ``hostNetwork`` as it allows direct visibility to / from all network interfaces of the host and is a privileged operation on the cluster

 **Compliance Criteria:**

-Confirmed by not allowing HostNetwork to be set in the Pod spec definition.
+Confirmed by not allowing ``HostNetwork`` to be set in the Pod spec definition.
-### _3.5 Product containers do not share the host process ID namespace_
+### _3.5 Product containers do not share the host process ID namespace(automated)_

 **Description:**

-A container must not enable hostPID as it allows control of all processes running on the host machine and is a privileged operation on the cluster
+A container must not enable ``hostPID`` as it allows control of all processes running on the host machine and is a privileged operation on the cluster

 **Compliance Criteria:**

-Confirmed by not allowing HostPID to be set in the Pod spec definition.
+Confirmed by not allowing ``HostPID`` to be set in the Pod spec definition.
-### _3.6 Product containers do not share the host Inter Process Communication namespace_
+### _3.6 Product containers do not share the host Inter Process Communication namespace(automated)_

 **Description:**

-A container must not enable hostIPC as it allows usage of IPC to interact with host processes outside the container and is considered a privileged operation
+A container must not enable ``hostIPC`` as it allows usage of IPC to interact with host processes outside the container and is considered a privileged operation

 **Compliance Criteria:**

-Confirmed by not allowing HostIPC to be set in the Pod spec
+Confirmed by not allowing ``HostIPC`` to be set in the Pod spec
 ### _3.7 SSH/remote access to containers is disabled_

 **Description:**